Rajendhiran/LoginFlowForServer/README.md

 From server point of view, we will implement one way of login flow only.
 We combine both login types for every project.
 On the other hand, client/mobile can choose the number of ways to support based on the project.

 ## Terminologies
-* `client`: mobile client (android/ios) connecting to server for retrieve data
+* `client`: mobile client (android/ios) connecting to server for retrieve data.
+This is the API consumer.
-* `server`: api provider (Rails/NodeJS/php)
+* `server`: API provider (Rails/NodeJS/php) that provides services for clients.
+Generally it is a central repository storing data and necessary information about clients.
+Moreover, all business logics are implemented here.
+One should note that client can communicate with server transparently: meaning that client does not need to know how server is implemented (either in Ruby, Java, and the likes) as long as server offers the contract API interface.
 * `access_token`: a scramble piece of string to authenticate and authorize data consumer.
+Simply put, `access_token` can be considered as *physical key* to unlock the door (server gate) before you can enter the building (server).
 This `access_token` is provided by `server` and to be used by `client`. `client` needs to attach this `access_token` information for every request to `server`.
 This token can be embedded in HTTP header, query string, or body of the request.
-* access token `bearer`: is the term used in OAuth to refer to the api consumer.
-We will just assume that `bearer` and `client` are the same entity.
+* access token `bearer`: is the term used in **OAuth** protocol to refer to the API consumer.
+We will just assume that `bearer` and `client` are the same entity in this context.

 ## How `client` retrieves data from `server`